bioalgorithm/CVD_prediction/README.md

 Green indicates a risk factor of below 50%
 Yellow indicates a risk factor between 50% and 75%
 Red indicates a risk factor above 75%

+It is important to note that this application was build for the purpose of CP8318 project.
+It is not to be used to replace medical advice.

 ---------------------------------------------------- Presentation --------------------------------------------------------